lordmathis/llamactl/docs/index.md

 # Llamactl Documentation

 Welcome to the Llamactl documentation!
-Llamactl is a powerful management tool for Llama.cpp instances that provides both a web interface and REST API for managing large language models.
+Llamactl is a powerful management tool for llama-server instances that provides both a web interface and REST API for managing large language models.

 ## What is Llamactl?

-Llamactl is designed to simplify the deployment and management of Llama.cpp instances.
+Llamactl is designed to simplify the deployment and management of llama-server instances.
 It provides:

-- **Instance Management**: Start, stop, and monitor multiple Llama.cpp instances
+- **Instance Management**: Start, stop, and monitor multiple llama-server instances
 - **Web UI**: User-friendly interface for managing your models
 - **REST API**: Programmatic access to all functionality
 - **Health Monitoring**: Real-time status and health checks